dgc-network/dgc-theme/readme.txt

     Copyright
 -------------------------------------------------------

-dgc-wordpress-theme is a free WordPress responsive theme with theme options panel, designed and developed in dgc-network Feel free to use and modify this theme as you like. dgc-wordpress-theme is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html)
+dgc-theme is a free WordPress responsive theme with theme options panel, designed and developed in dgc-network Feel free to use and modify this theme as you like. dgc-theme is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html)

 -------------------------------------------------------
     Demo